Life with MS: Unpredictable symptoms can be a roller-coaster

 4. Ther Adv Neurol Disord.
 2012 Jan; 5(1): 13–22.

 MS varies greatly from one person to the next.
 Different names are used to classify the disease and to manage it.
+A person’s classification may change over time.

 - The first episode of symptoms lasting at least 24 hours is called “clinically-isolated syndrome” (CIS) and considered to be probable MS.